 Here, we are providing, some of the key features of the negative testing, which may be seen, as under:

-- It is done, with the purpose, of breaking the system, and to achieve a failure, in the functioning of a software product, by feeding negative data.
+It is done, with the purpose, of breaking the system, and to achieve failure, in the functioning of a software product, by feeding negative data.

-- It is, performed, to identify faults or loopholes and vulenrable areas, which may results, into software's failure.
+It is, performed, to identify faults or loopholes and vulnerable areas, which may results, into software's failure.